Standard: Enterprise systems management

 - A Tier 2 system does not require redundancy infrastructure.
 If there is no redundancy infrastructure incorporated into the system architecture, recovery time for that system will be slower in the event of a system failure.

-- Tier 2 systems must undergo full failover and failback testing at least once every two years, and within six months of any major change.
+- Tier 2 systems undergo full failover and failback testing at least once every two years, and within six months of any major change.
 If there is no redundant infrastructure supporting the system then a failover test from system backups must be performed.

 - A Tier 3 system is any system not captured in Tiers 1 or 2.